Skip to main content

 Cursor Rules Configuration

-2. ALWAYS define prop types with TypeScript interfaces
+2. Define prop types with TypeScript interfaces

-4. PREFER composition over inheritance
+4. Prefer composition over inheritance

-5. FOLLOW the project's existing patterns in /src/patterns/
+5. Follow existing patterns in /src/patterns/

-- Use Jest and React Testing Library
+- Vitest and React Testing Library

 - Test user behavior, not implementation